knative/serving/sample/knative-routing/README.md

 # Routing across Knative Services

-An example that shows how to use Istio concepts Ingress and RouteRule to direct traffic based on URI.
-Note that Ingress and RouteRule are NOT concepts built by Knative.
+This example shows how to map multiple Knative services to different paths under a single domain name using the Istio Ingress and RouteRule concepts.
-You can set up other routing rules (e.g. routing based on header, etc.) based on this example.
+Since Istio is a general-purpose reverse proxy, these directions can also be used to configure routing based on other request data such as headers, or even to map Knative and external resources under the same domain name.

 In this sample, we set up two web services: "Search" service and "Login" service, which simply read in an env variable 'SERVICE_NAME' and prints "${SERVICE_NAME} is called".

-Then we set up an Ingress with placeholder service and a RouteRule which direct traffic to these two services based on URI.
+We'll then create an Ingress with host "example.com", and routing rules so that example.com/search maps to the Search service, and example.com/login maps to the Login service.

 ## Prerequisites

 1. [Install Knative](https://github.com/knative/install/blob/master/README.md)
 1. Install [docker](https://www.docker.com/)
+1. Acquire a domain name.
+In this example, we use example.com.
+If you don't have a domain name, you can modify your hosts file (on Mac or Linux) to map example.com to your cluster's ingress IP.

 ## Setup